subquery/documentation/docs/subquery_network/consumers/plan.md

 To create a new Flex Plan, the first place to start should be finding your selected Project Deployment on the [SubQuery Network Explorer](https://app.subquery.network/explorer/home).
 On each project deployment, you will see a button called "Get Endpoint".

-You may be asked to chose between the different options for a plan for this Project Deployment.
+You may be asked to choose between the different options for a plan for this Project Deployment.
 Select Flex Plan to continue, or otherwise consider using a public endpoint.

 ![Consumer Get Endpoint Step 1](/assets/img/network/consumer_get_endpoint_1.png)